-Action Timing Status Action / Project Description External Partners 8-1.
+Action Timing Status Action / Project Description 8-1.
 DEVELOP A REGIONAL BIODIVERSITY STRATEGY WITH STAKEHOLDERS AND INTERESTED FIRST NATIONS that includes a species inventory, planting guidelines and planning for natural areas.
 The Strategy should reflect regional climate change projections and adaptation priorities (e.g., sea level rise, flood inundation) and advocate to senior levels of government to protect biodiversity.
 8-2.
 FOSTER THE REGION'S NATURAL AREAS RESILIENCY TO CLIMATE-INDUCED CHANGE (e.g., sea level rise, flood inundation) in collaboration with stakeholders and interested First Nations.
-2017 - 2018 Ongoing ► Support invasive species removal events with First Nations.
-2018 Ongoing Distributed 404 Watershed Warden badges to youth who participated in watershed stewardship actions, including beach clean-ups, learning about local watershed and benefits of source control, creek restoration and marking stormdrains.
-2018 Ongoing ► Since the Invasive Species Program started in June 2018, the Program participated in 15 community events, engaging more than 2,000 people.
+2017 - 2018 Ongoing Support invasive species removal events with First Nations.
+2018 Ongoing Distributed 404 Watershed Warden badges to youth who participated in watershed stew beach clean-ups, learning about local watershed and benefits of source control, creek res stormdrains.
+2018 Ongoing Since the Invasive Species Program started in June 2018, the Program participated in 15 more than 2,000 people.
 8-3.
 INCLUDE THE VALUE OF NATURAL AREAS IN REGIONAL CLIMATE ADAPTATION IN ALL CRD LAND AND MARINE MANAGEMENT, ASSET MANAGEMENT AND ACQUISITION DECISIONS, and work collaboratively with stakeholders and interested First Nations.
-2017 - 2018 Ongoing ▶ The Summit at Quadra Village landscape design in consultation with community association.
-2017 - 2018 Ongoing ▶ The Summit at Quadra Village project storm water strategy uses Rain Gardens to reabsorb a portion of the significant roof-water runoff, reducing and/or sequencing the loads placed on municipal stormwater infrastructure.
-2018 Ongoing ▶ The effects of climate change on forests, wetlands, streams fish, and wildlife in the GVWSA are being considered in assessing vulnerability and developing adaptation strategies and actions.
-An assessment of fish and wildlife and their habitat is being carried out in the GVWSA.
-Species diversity has been incorporated into vegetation assessments and plantings in the GVWSA.
-2019 Planned • A significant area will be graded and fenced for a community-based association to operate and develop as urban allotment gardens.
+2017 - 2018 Ongoing ▶ The Summit at Quadra Village landscape design in consultation with community associat 2017 - 2018 Ongoing The Summit at Quadra Village project storm water strategy uses Rain Gardens to reabsor roof-water runoff, reducing and/or sequencing the loads placed on municipal stormwater 2018 Ongoing The effects of climate change on forests, wetlands, streams fish, and wildlife in the GVW: assessing vulnerability and developing adaptation strategies and actions.
+An assessment habitat is being carried out in the GVWSA.
+Species diversity has been incorporated into ve plantings in the GVWSA.
+2019 Planned A significant area will be graded and fenced for a community-based association to opera allotment gardens.
 8-4.
 ADVOCATE FOR INCREASED GROUNDWATER PROTECTION.
 8-5.
 CONTINUE TO USE ENVIRONMENTAL DEVELOPMENT PERMIT AREAS, COVENANTS and other mechanisms to improve the resiliency of shoreline and marine habitats in the Juan de Fuca Electoral Area.
-PERI FORMANCE INDICATORS Completion of a regional biodiversity strategy ► Not undertaken in 2018 Percentage change in the amount of tree canopy cover ► Data not currently available but will be included in the Urban Forest mapping.
-Watershed evaluations that incorporate environmental and hydrological monitoring ▶ Intensively evaluated 3 watersheds through water quality and biological monitoring.
-Took water quality measurements (disolved oxygen, pH, conductivity, temperature, orthophosphorus, nitrate, turbidity, E.coli) at the mouth of 19 other creeks.
-Measured just E.coli in approximately 10 others. ► Environmental Monitoring Programs • Number of volunteer hours leveraged in restoration or stewardship activities ► CRD Parks, 1,336 hours by 154 volunteers.
+PER FORMANCE INDICATORS Completion of a regional biodiversity strategy ► Not undertaken in 2018 • Percentage change in the amount of tree canopy cover • Data not currently available but will be included in the Urban Forest mapping.
+Watershed evaluations that incorporate environmental and hydrological monitoring Intensively evaluated 3 watersheds through water quality and biological monitoring.
+Tool (disolved oxygen, pH, conductivity, temperature, orthophosphorus, nitrate, turbidity, E.col creeks.
+Measured just E.coli in approximately 10 others. • Number of volunteer hours leveraged in restoration or stewardship activities ► CRD Parks, 1,336 hours by 154 volunteers.